isaacnmm/pestpolicy-hugo2XX/content/posts/i-saw-one-cockroach-should-i-be-worried/index.md

 layout: post
 ---

-Whenever you spot a [cockroach](https://pestpolicy.com/cockroach-eggs/) in your house, the first thing that might come to your mind is whether you might have a roach infestation.
+Whenever you spot a [cockroach](https://pestpolicy.com/cockroach-eggs/)in your house, the first thing that might come to your mind is whether you might have a roach infestation.
 Well, roaches bring a host of negative effects to our homes and may cost hundreds of dollars to eradicate.

 So, I understand the cause of panic when homeowners spot a single cockroach in their house.
 But should you be worried about the one roach you have spotted? **A short answer is NO**.
 The sight of one roach is not a single indicator that you have a roach infestation to deal with.
 These pesky creatures are attracted to our homes as they search for water, food, shelter and warmth.